saipranathid/sdudigani_vsd-hdp/Day 14/README.md

 - The OpenROAD Liberty parser follows the IEEE-1481 grammar, which only recognizes C-style comment delimiters (/* ... */).
 When it sees `//pin (GND#2)`, it treats the `//` as unexpected tokens and cause a syntax error.

 **How to fix:**
+To ensure the Liberty file parse cleanly during floorplanning stage:
 - Either remove those lines entirely, Or
 - Convert them into a C-style comment block.
 For example: